nada-abuzaid/nada-abuzaid/README.md

 Using Linux OS 🐧

-I'm interested in learning new skills
+I'm interested in space and cosmology ✨

 <hr>